thyagoleal/land_page/content/en/home/experience.md

     date_start: '2016-07-01'
     date_end: '2018-07-16'
     description: |2-
         For my master's dissertation I worked with microarray datasets for identifying common biological modulated pathways in leprosy.
 During this time, most of my bioinformatics skills were consolidated, especially -omics data analysis, scripting, design of experiments and data viz.
+I also spent some time in professor's Stewart Cole’s Lab, EPFL, Lausanne, Switzerland, where I worked with molecular biology and had some experience in a BSL-3 lab.

   - title: Graduate researcher (PhD)
     company: Fiocruz/IOC/LAHAN